 As an observant tennis fan, you’ve probably wondered where tennis players keep their second ball.
 This is a little easier for men than for women.
 So, where do female tennis players keep the second ball?

 Most tennis players keep their extra ball in the pocket of their shorts.
 Most women tuck the ball under the shorts they wear under their tennis skirts.
-Also, some tennis skirts have pockets, which can hold the ball.
+Some tennis skirts have pockets, which can hold the ball.
 A ball holder is another option for carrying an extra ball while playing tennis.

 Do you want to know exactly where tennis players keep their second ball while playing and how a ball can stay under a woman’s skirt?
 I’m going to answer all these questions in this article!